 Cut the skate lengthwise into 1 1/2 inch widths—the length of each piece is dependent on the overall size of the skate.

-Wash each piece with salt and water and dry with kitchen towels.
+Rinse each piece and pat dry with kitchen towels.

-Sprinkle some salt on every piece making sure that they are evenly coated.
+Sprinkle some kosher salt on every piece making sure that they are evenly coated.

 Rub on the blended marinade.
-Refrigerate for at least two hours to let the marinade do its magic.
+Cover and refrigerate for at least two hours to let the marinade do its magic.